jkomoros/CASsim/README.md

 	//but only if a user explicitly adds it, so the example should be the 'on' version of the value,
 	//so that when a user explicitly adds it, they don't have to then change the value to the 'on' value.
 	"example": 1.0,
+	//If provided, then paths to this option can be known by their long name (the property name that points
+	//to this leaf), or by this shortName.
+When being packed for a URL, the path will be shortened to its
+	//shortName.
+The shortName must be unique among its peers in its parent object, now or any time
+	//in the past, otherwise URLs out in the wild that were packed with this shortName might expand improperly.
+	//Idiomatically, the shortName is the first letter of the name, plus any uppercass letters (e.g. 'fooPropertyName'
+	//would be 'fPN') unless there would be a collision, in which case it's typically the property name minus vowels.
+	"shortName": 'a',
 	//A help string to show in the UI to explain what it does "description": "A string to show in the UI"
 	//For numbers, the minimum amount.
 For arrays, the minimum length.
 Defaults to 0.0